trustedshops/trustedshops-android-sdk/README.md

 ```
 new Trustbadge("YOUR-TRUSTED-SHOPS-ID");
 ```
 This is your app's TS-ID which will be provided by Trusted Shops.
+In order to get your TS-ID authorized please see the "Authorization" section below.
 For testing purposes the following TS-ID can be used:
 ```
 new Trustbadge("X330A2E7D449E31E467D2F53A55DDD070");
 ```